This publication was produced prior to the current government and is under review.

-The area of government accommodation managed by the Department of Housing and Public Works is in the order of 1.2 million square metres, and is located in over 200 government-owned buildings and over 1000 private sector leased buildings.
-The Department of Housing and Public Works manages a total rental revenue stream in relation to this accommodation in the order of $500 million and a combined office-building works program of $32 million annually.
+The area of government accommodation managed by the Department of Housing and Public Works is in the order of 1.0 million square meters.
+The Department of Housing and Public Works manages a total rental revenue stream in relation to this accommodation in the order of $500 million.

 Effectively-managed government office accommodation can make a key contribution to the successful achievement of the Queensland Government's Priorities and the delivery of government services.

 The primary purpose of the Office Accommodation Management Framework (OAMF) is to support agencies in all aspects of their acquisition, management and utilisation of office accommodation.
 In addition, the OAMF: